-Practice continues to be Wed & Sat nights (exceptions get posted in our FB Group) – and we keep you updated there on upcoming activities.
+Practice continues to be Wed & Sat nights (exceptions get posted in our FB Group).

 San Diego Sabers is San Diego’s premier Lightsaber Training Combat group!

 Our mission is to promote and teach lightsaber combat and dueling skills by helping each other learn and grow through acceptance, respect, and a positive attitude.

 We combine aspects of kendo, wu-shu, European and Asian swordplay techniques, and other arts into our practice.
 This makes what we teach a true mixed-martial-arts discipline, that we call Saber Martial Arts.
 We help each student to determine the path that fits them best, and develop along that path as far as they want to go, whether it’s just for fun or they want to go fully competitive.

 We are most active on Facebook : Search for “San Diego Sabers” (not the hockey team!) – We have our public page you can follow, or our team-group you can join as well.